Codingmasster/C-Tutorials-/README.md

 # C++ Tutorials

 ##### Switch Statement => SwitchStatement.CPP
 A switch statement allows a variable to be tested for equality against a list of values.
 Each value is called a case, and the variable being switched on is checked for each case.
+An example of switch statment on grading system.

 ##### Class => DateClass.CPP
 Class is main block of Object Oriented programming.
 DateClass.CPP is basic class example of a DATE which display user input date in user defind format.
+##### Dynamic Array => DynamicArray.CPP
+A dynamically allocated array is declared as a pointer, and must not use the fixed array size declaration.
+Example of dynamic array used in a class to create a demo student information recording system.

 ##### Constructor/Destructor => ConstructorDestructor.CPP
 Constructor is a special function of a class that is executed whenever we create new objects of that class.